richorama/IronBlock/readme.md

 # IronBlock

-A .net core interpreter for [blockly](https://developers.google.com/blockly) programs.
+A .net core interpreter for [blockly](https://developers.google.com/blockly), allowing you to execute blockly programs in .NET.

 ## Installation